famedly/ansible-collection-matrix/README.md

 - [`hedwig`](roles/hedwig/README.md): Hedwig, a push-gateway server alternative to `sygnal`, developed by Famedly.
 - [`barad-dur`](roles/barad-dur/README.md): Barad-dûr, a matrix phone-home stats collector alternative, developed by Famedly.
+- [`sygnal`](roles/sygnal/README.md): reference implementation of a matrix push gateway, unmaintained and no longer in use